John Milton Thayer: Postbellum career

 After the Civil War, Thayer served as a member of the 1866 State Constitutional Convention.
 Upon the admission of Nebraska into the Union as a state, he was elected as one of its first two United States senators.
 He served as a member of the Senate from 1867 to 1871, when he was unsuccessful in winning reelection.

 President Ulysses S. Grant appointed Thayer Governor of the Territory of Wyoming in February 1875 and he took the oath of office March 1, 1875.
 His service ended on May 29, 1878, and he returned to Nebraska to resume his law practice.

 In 1886, Thayer secured the Republican gubernatorial nomination and was elected Governor of Nebraska by popular vote.
-He served two full terms as Governor of Nebraska, from 1886 to 1888.
-He was the seventh governor of Nebraska.
+He served two full terms as Governor of Nebraska, from 1887 to 1892.
+He was the sixth governor of Nebraska.

-Thayer served part of a third term, (May 5, 1891February 8, 1892).
-He contested the results of the 1890 election, in which he lost to James E. Boyd; Boyd was initially installed as governor, but Thayer again became governor until the election was ruled in favor of Boyd.
-He then retired from public life to follow literary pursuits.
+After James E. Boyd won the 1890 Nebraska gubernatorial election, Thayer, who was not a candidate in the 1890 election, challenged Boyd's citizenship, and thus his eligibility to be governor.
+This delayed Boyd's inauguration until January 15.
+Boyd took office as governor; however, he only served until May 5, 1891, because the Supreme Court of Nebraska ruled that Boyd was ineligible to be governor, and thus Thayer took office again on May 5.
+Boyd took his case, Boyd v.
+Nebraska ex rel.
+Thayer, to the United States Supreme Court, and it was argued on December 8, 1891.
+On February 1, 1892, the Supreme Court of the United States ruled that Boyd was eligible, and thus he took the office back from Thayer on February 8, 1892, and served out the remainder of his term.
+Thayer then retired from public life to follow literary pursuits.

 Death and legacy

-John M. Thayer died in Lincoln, Nebraska, and was buried in Wyuka Cemetery in Lincoln, Nebraska.
+John M. Thayer died at his home in Lincoln, Nebraska on March 19, 1906, and was buried in Wyuka Cemetery.

 Thayer County, Nebraska, is named for Thayer.
 A bust of Thayer is located on the grounds of the Vicksburg National Military Park in Mississippi.
 The bust was erected in May 1915 and was sculpted by T.A.R.
 Kitson.